 Richey is the Nutrition Services Director at Roseville Area and St. Anthony/New Brighton Schools in Minnesota, where she oversees nearly 10,000 students in 18 schools and has experienced firsthand how the COVID-19 pandemic impacts students, families, school nutrition programs, local farmers and school nutrition industry partners.

 "Unfortunately, our programs have faced critical challenges due to COVID-19, substantial declines in the number of meals served and crippling revenue losses that threaten our ability to meet students' nutritional needs in the future," Richey stated.

-According to a poll conducted by School Nutrition Association, these problems are not unique to Richey's district alone—with 80 percent of districts serving fewer meals since COVID-19 school closures.
-Of these districts, 59 percent have seen the number of school meals served drop by 50 percent or more.
+According to a poll conducted by School Nutrition Association, these problems are not unique to Richey's district alone—with 80% of districts serving fewer meals since COVID-19 school closures.
+Of these districts, 59% have seen the number of school meals served drop by 50% or more.

 Decreased participation coupled with rising costs for food, labor, equipment and transportation could turn temporary furloughs into permanent lay-offs, leaving these programs unable to provide as many meals to their communities and furthering the increase in food insecurity due to the COVID-19 pandemic, especially among minority communities already at greater risk for food insecurity and the resulting complications.

 Calling for swift action to pass and implement waiver extensions and for Congress to provide emergency relief funds to school nutrition programs, Richey concluded her statement: "Congress has helped numerous other industries.
 What is more important than to invest in the health of our country's children?"